Colin-Fredericks/Quantum_World_Basics/chapter1.md

 foo = []

-# This section implements the code using a while loop instead of a for loop.
+# This section creates the list using a while loop.
-# Uncomment the lines below to see what kind of error message you would get for this,
+# Uncomment the lines below to test it out,
 # Or just leave it commented out when you run your own code.
 # foo = []
 # count = 0